isdelrey/go-reflect/README.md

 It's as easy as to call `mesh.New`.
 This function returns a mesh object with 4 properties:

 - `Subscribe` binds a handler to an event
-- `Broadcast` sends a message to all the instances in the same local network
+- `Broadcast` sends a message to all the instances in the same local networ
-- `SubscriptionChannel` returns a channel that receives events with the specified name
-- `BroadcastChannel` returns a channel that sends all messages it received under the event name specified

 #### License